Click the "Array layout" button in the toolbar to open the interface.

 Set azimuth equals aspect

-If the aspect angle of the selected layout zone is x°, the azimuth value will be automatically change to x or the closest value within the "azimuth range".
+If the average aspect of the selected layout zone is x°, the azimuth value will be automatically change to x or the closest value within the "azimuth range".

 Max. base slope